kswedberg/fm-form/docs/fm-form.md

         console.log(item, response[item]);
       });

-      return {status: 'success', message: 'Successfully fake submitted the form!
+      return {status: 'success', message: 'Successfully fake-submitted the form!
 Check console to see what would have gone in body'};
     },
   },
 };